anuva04/SystemDesign/HLD/URLShortener/URLShortener.md

 accessCount (number of times this shortUrl is accessed)
 ```

-The schema is very simple and can be stored in any SQL (TODO: example) or NoSQL (TODO: example) database.
-The DB can be sharded and indexed on `shortUrl` to optimize read requests which is supported by both SQL and NoSQL DBs.
+The schema is very simple and can be stored in any SQL (e.g., MySQL) or NoSQL (e.g., Amazon DynamoDB) database.
+The DB can be sharded and indexed on `shortUrl` to optimize read requests which is supported by both SQL and NoSQL DBs. `accessCount` can be updated asynchronously to reduce write load.

 As we want to retain data of last 5 years only, a cronjob can be run in the background every 24 hours to find and remove stale entries.
 Latency of a few hours is tolerable for this operation, so we don't need to optimize this query.
-Instead of actually removing stale entries, they can be archived to some data-lake (TODO: example) for long-term storage and analysis.
+Instead of actually removing stale entries, they can be archived to some data-lake (e.g., Amazon S3) for long-term storage and analysis.
+Amazon Redshift is also a good choice for data warehousing and analytics.

 ## High-level design
 ![URL Shortener architecture diagram](URLshortener.png)